-Board of Trustees May 3, 2006 Page 2
+Board of Trustees May 1, 2007 Page 2

 Actuarial valuations are based upon assumptions regarding future activity in specific risk areas including the rates of investment return and payroll growth, eligibility for the various classes of benefits, and longevity among retired lives.
 The Board adopts these assumptions after considering the advice of the actuary and other professionals.
 The assumptions and the methods comply with the requirements of Statement No. 25 of the Governmental Accounting Standards Board.
 Each actuarial valuation takes into account all prior differences between actual and assumed experience in each risk area and adjusts the contribution rates as needed.
-The December 31, 2005 valuations were based upon assumptions that were recommended in connection with a study of experience covering the 2002-2004 period.
+The December 31, 2006 valuations were based upon assumptions that were recommended in connection with a study of experience covering the 2002-2004 period.
 The next experience study will cover the period from January 1, 2005 to December 31, 2007.

-Combined experience was favorable during 2005, producing a decrease in contribution rates for many employers.
-Contribution rates for most SLEP employers increased due to benefit changes associated with Public Act 94-712.
+Combined experience was favorable during 2006, producing a decrease in contribution rates for many employers.
+Contribution rates for most SLEP employers increased due to benefit changes associated with Public Act 94-712, higher pays than expected, and additional data on reciprocal service.

-Based upon the results of the December 31, 2005 valuations, we are pleased to report to the Board that the Illinois Municipal Retirement System is meeting its basic financial objective and continues in sound condition in accordance with actuarial principles of level percent of payroll financing.
+Based upon the results of the December 31, 2006 valuations, we are pleased to report to the Board that the Illinois Municipal Retirement System is meeting its basic financial objective and continues to operate in accordance with actuarial principles of level percent of payroll financing.